QuietNoize/-FREE-Quake-Like-Light-Flicker-for-Unity/README.md

 ## Usage
 1. Attach the QuakeLikeLightFlicker component to a GameObject with a Light component (optional: Lens Flare)
 2. Optionally assign a preset or use a custom pattern string
 3. Tune Max Intensity and Step Interval to shape the effect

+## Render Pipeline Support
+This package is designed for **Unity URP and HDRP only**.
+Built-in Render Pipeline is **not officially supported**.
+It may work in Built-in RP, but requires manual modification of the shader/material setup by the user.

 ## Notes
 - Updates continuously during runtime